akjake616/VoxelModel.jl/docs/MANUAL.md

 save voxel in JLD format.

 #### Arguments
-- `fileName::String`: file name of the JLD file
+- `fileName::String`: file name of the JLD file.

 ___